-Tangible resources include the main site at Crowndale Road with a book value of £5.520 million, principally related to building works completed in 2008 and 2012 in Phases 1 and 2 of the Accommodation Strategy.
+Tangible resources include the main site at Crowndale Road with a book value of £8.574 million, principally related to building works completed in 2008 and 2012 in Phases 1 and 2 of the Accommodation Strategy and the recently completed heating and ventilation programme.
 There is a second centre in Kentish Town which is owned by the London Borough of Camden and used by the College on a tenancy-at-will basis.

-Financial resources include investments and endowments totalling £4.862 million at the balance sheet date plus short term deposits and cash holdings of £760,000, offset in part by long term debt of £805,000.
-The budget and cash flow forecasts for 2020/21 and beyond demonstrate that the College will continue to have sufficient resources available to it to meet obligations as they fall due and maintain operations.
+Financial resources include investments and endowments totalling £5.799 million at the balance sheet date plus short term deposits and cash holdings of £810,000, offset in part by long term debt of £719,000.
+The budget and cash flow forecasts for 2021/22 and beyond demonstrate that the College will continue to have sufficient resources available to it to meet obligations as they fall due and maintain operations.

-Human resources comprise a staff base of 93 full-time equivalents, of whom 53 are teaching staff, with a headcount of 177 as the College makes extensive use of subject specialists, many of whom teach part time at the College whilst also working in their specialist industry.
+Human resources comprise a staff base of 98 full-time equivalents, of whom 54 are teaching staff, with a headcount of 179 (122 teaching) as the College makes extensive use of subject specialists, many of whom teach part time at the College whilst also working in their specialist industry.